 Regional level teams practice 4 hours a week.
 Team Indiana Elite level teams practice 6-8 hours a week (depending on age group).
-The full practice schedule for the season will be posted by the middle of December to aid in planning.
+The weekday practice schedule for the Elite teams will be posted by the last weekend of November to aid in planning.
 The regional team practice schedule will be posted by the last week of December.
 Please note, weekend practices may be on Saturdays or Sundays.

-Tryouts are held in October and November, and full team practices will begin after Thanksgiving.
+Tryouts are held in October and November, and elite practices will begin after Thanksgiving.
 The Team Indiana Elite teams will finish at a national competition at the end of June.
 The Regional Program practices will begin in early January and will finish in March with Shamrock Showdown Event.

 Playing time is not guaranteed for anyone.
 Playing time is earned during practices and is left to the discretion of the coach.
 Club dues only cover practice times and not playing time.
 Of course, everyone wants to play as much as possible in competitive matches, but in terms of player development, time spent in practice is more valuable than match time.

 Yes, many of our student-athletes participate in more than one sport, especially in our younger age groups.
 Naturally, as the teams advance to a higher level of competition, we see less of the multi-sport athlete.
 The most important thing that a multi-sport athlete has to do is communicate with her coach regarding her other sport.
 Our coaches are willing to work around the athletes schedule if they are up front about conflicts.